michaellasky/react-formguards/README.md

 ## Usage

-Validation with react-formguards couldn't be simpler.
 Just replace your &lt;form&gt; tag with &lt;ValidatedForm&gt;, passing an onSubmit callback.
 Then add a &lt;FormGuard&gt; tags anwhere you'd like validation errors to appear.
 The FormGuards handle everything else for you.

 Check out the [Live Examples!](https://nuclearhorsestudios.github.io/react-formguards/)